jancarloviray/notebook-reactjs/lessons/reactjs-overview.md

 It is fast (as fast or even faster than native DOM).

 You don't have to give up flexibility for simplicity.
-You can have both.
+You can have

 With Flux, it pushes towards unidirectional flow, reducing complexity and increasing predictability.

 I like how the jsx and component (not business!) logic is in just one file.

+"Suffice to say, that in many cases React is much faster than angular.
+Develop with angular enough, and you will run into situations where the dirty-checking digest cycle is too slow for the requirements of your application.
+For these cases, a rather painless solution is to use ngReact. ngReact allows you to include React components inside of an angular application.
+The first React component I ever built was a re-write of a 20-month calendar widget originally written in angular.
+The rewrite took about a day which is a testament to the rather easy learning curve of React and the simplicity of ngReact.
+I didn’t even attempt to do any shouldComponentUpdate() optimizations in the React component and it was several times faster than it’s angular counterpart." - https://medium.com/@gilbox/how-can-react-and-flux-help-us-create-better-stronger-faster-angular-applications-639247898fb

 ## components